mirceaulinic/mirceaulinic.github.io/_posts/2018-09-26-network-automation-at-scale.md

-While on a server one can install the regular Minion directly, and there are already many well known success stories in the industry, unfortunately, we don't have the same flexibility on traditional network gear, as the network operating systems are generally extremely limited (to the end user).
+While on a server one can install the regular Minion directly, and there are already many well known success stories in the industry, unfortunately, we don't have the same flexibility on traditional network gear, as the network operating systems are generally extremely limited (to the end user) and closed.

 For this reasoning, we have the Salt Proxy Minion, which is a process capable to run anywhere, as long as: 1. it is able to contact the Master, and 2. it